minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-towels-in-the-box.md

 ### Variation 2

 I put some treats on the bottom of the box.
-After this I laid the towel on top of the box and then I fold the edges under the box.
+After this I laid the towel on top of the box and then I folded the edges under the box.
 It took Miki under a minute to find all the treats.

 [![](https://lh3.googleusercontent.com/b53aR3BYxzn2H-euOnuBUtpuhVNC_REtXOOviZPuaO4=w1489-h989-no)](https://lh3.googleusercontent.com/b53aR3BYxzn2H-euOnuBUtpuhVNC_REtXOOviZPuaO4=w1489-h989-no)